wolberine/docs/markdown/reference/cloud/python-sdk.md

 [this guide](/docs/guide/connect/device-management#hologram-cloud-credentials) for more details.

 **Properties:**
-Here is a list of properties that you can set/get manually:

 * `cloud_id` (string) -- The 4 character cloud id obtained from your dashboard.
 * `cloud_key` (string) -- The 4 character cloud key obtained from your dashboard.